yellows8/ctr-httpwn/README.md

 If the total size for all of the configuration in memory is too large, ROP size errors will be thrown(since that config has to be stored in sysmodule memory).

 This basically only supports overwriting request data, not adding anything currently.
 This also means you can't add your own TLS certs with this currently(minus the NIM RootCertChains, doing so with the ACT RootCertChain isn't enabled for safety).

+# ipctakeover / bosshaxx

+ctr-httpwn v1.2 added ipctakeover + bosshaxx.
+This basically allows one to (potentially) takeover processes which use httpc among those listed in the "Exploit details" section, via configuration entries.

+ctr-httpwn now includes bosshaxx(which uses ipctakeover), this is automatically run when the app is run. \*hax payload >=v2.8 is required for this.
+This basically allows unsigned BOSS-container [content](https://www.3dbrew.org/wiki/SpotPass) be used, however encryption for that content is still required.
+Once active, other exploits can then be installed which use SpotPass.
+The ctr-httpwn application also has access to service session handles from BOSS-sysmodule(ps:ps and fs:USER), but they're currently not used other than using the former with the implementation for allowing unsigned BOSS-container content.

+bosshaxx is only supported for BOSS-sysmodule v13314 currently(system-version >=10.4.0-X).
+The unsupported system-version "WARNING" for BOSS can be ignored on older system-versions *if* you just want to use the main ctr-httpwn functionality.

 # Credits
 * This uses the decompression code from here for ExeFS .code decompression: https://github.com/smealum/ninjhax2.x/blob/master/app_bootloader/source/takeover.c